GMP floating point numbers are stored in objects of type

 not-a-number, and applications must take care not to overflow the exponent or

 results will be unpredictable.
-This might change in a future release.

 Note that the

 mpf functions are not intended as a smooth

 extension to IEEE P754 arithmetic.
 In particular results obtained on one